frdedynamics/ADA526/docs/How-to Guides/realsense.md

 ros2 param set /camera/camera pointcloud.enable true
 ```
 Now you should see the point cloud with the overlayed RGB colors.
 You can change the size of the points by changing the ```Size (Pixels)``` parameter in the ```PointCloud2``` panel.
 You can also change the color of the points by changing the ```Color Transformer``` parameter.

+## Data Processing in ROS Node
+With the camera node streaming data into the ROS network, we can now make a ROS node that subscribes to the camera topics and performs some processing on the data.